tuonopettinato/QMnotes/README.md

 # QMnotes

-Lo and behold, some lecture notes on Quantum Mechanics.These notes are written in italian.
+Lo and behold, some lecture notes on Quantum Mechanics!

+These notes are introductory, and they've been written in italian.

 I am not the only author: this music has been played with eight hands!